open-xchange/appsuite-middleware/documentation/miscellaneous/report_client.md

 After editing this file accordingly to your proxy needs, try to start the report client again.

+## Which systems need to report
+The LDB account you have in your repository configuration and the assigned key needs reporting only from one node, once a month.

+Make sure that you have configured the key correctly on the node which is reporting, see 3.0.

 # Using the Report tool

 Now as the package has been correctly installed and you provided your